 High-volume Sweet Spot Base plans have been reworked to incorporate all “sub-threshold” work (i.e. intervals nudging at FTP).
 This means you’ll no longer see the mix of VO2 max intervals and other varying forms of work that mid- and low-volume plans include for the purpose of getting you fit in a time-crunched situation.

 The nature of a “high-volume” plan changes this approach a bit, and our changes are meant to reflect that.
 To reduce some of your weekend load, we’ve distributed some of that workload throughout the week.
 In order to make sure you don’t overdo your training with that increase, some of the higher intensity work has been removed.

-Should I stick to my original plan or update?
+Should I stick to my legacy Sweet Spot Base plan or update?